Oral Microbiome: What It Is, Signs of Imbalance, How to Support It

 A diet high in refined carbohydrates and sugar can also cause a shift in the oral microbiome from slightly alkaline to a more acidic, which makes it more susceptible to infections and other issues.

-It may not seem obvious that there’s an association between lack of exercise, chronic stress and poor oral health, however we know that a generally unhealthy lifestyle and lots of stress can lead to a decrease in saliva, which affects which types of microbes that populate the mouth.
+It may not seem obvious that there’s an association between lack of exercise, chronic stress and poor oral health, but we know that a generally unhealthy lifestyle and lots of stress can lead to a decrease in saliva, which affects which types of microbes that populate the mouth.

 Changes in saliva impact how well microbes carry minerals like calcium and phosphorus from saliva to the teeth enamel and can also create a more acidic environment in the mouth that changes the overall ecosystem.
-Stress can trigger dry mouth, loss of appetite, TMJ, teeth grinding and other issues affecting the mouth and jaw.
+Stress can trigger dry mouth, loss of appetite, TMJ, teeth grinding, and other issues affecting the mouth and jaw.

 Managing stress and getting enough exercise are both important for keeping inflammation under control.
 Exercise and other mind-body practices, such as yoga and mediation, can help decrease the stress-induced, inflammatory flight-or-fight response that leads to a compromised immune system.